 Under cloches: sow beetroot, and carrots.

-Outside: sow Brussels sprouts, cabbages, spinach beet, peas, parsnips – sow radish in the same row as parsnips: the radish will germinate and grow quickly, before the parsnips, which germinate very slowly need the room.
+Outside: sow Brussels sprouts, cabbages, peas, parsnips – sow radish in the same row as parsnips: the radish will germinate and grow quickly, before the parsnips, which germinate very slowly need the room.
 Sowing these vegetables together in the same row makes the best use of the space you have available.
 Plant seakale, shallots, onion sets, Jerusalem artichokes, and rhubarb.
-Chit potatoes now too.
+Chit potatoes now, too.

 Dig in overwintered green manure, so the ground can settle before sowing.
 Take basal cuttings of Chrysanthemums and Delphiniums.
 Plant Dahlia tubers in the greenhouse, so you can take cuttings and increase your stock once the plants start into growth.

 Allow worm casts on lawns to dry, and then brush them away.
 Spike badly drained areas of lawn.

 Check all tools and machinery – sharpen and overhaul if necessary.

 Sprinkle rock potash around fruit trees.
 Spread a mulch of well-rotted manure or garden compost around fruit trees.
 Protect early flowering blossom from frost damage.

 Feed redcurrants and whitecurrants with rock potash.
 Feed blackcurrants with blood, fish and bonemeal or mulch around your plants with a good quality, peat-free compost.
 Dig in overwintered green manure, so the ground can settle before sowing.
 Mulch around plants to conserve moisture and save time weeding, once weeds start into active growth.